Disruption is failure - how to transform with AI without breaking anything

 Start with augmentation, not replacement.
 Take what people already do well and make them better at it.

 Your customer service team already answers questions.
 Give them an AI that suggests responses based on your knowledge base.
 They still write the final answer.
 They still own the relationship.
-But they answer 40% faster and with better accuracy.
+Harvard and BCG researchers found that consultants using GPT-4 completed 12% more tasks and 25% faster, with 40% producing higher quality results.
+But here is the critical insight: for tasks outside AI’s capabilities, users performed 19 percentage points worse than those without AI.
+Augmentation works.
+Wholesale replacement fails.

 Your operations team already tracks issues.
 Add AI that spots patterns they miss.
 The team still makes the decisions.
 The AI just points out things worth investigating.
 When incidents happen, you have continuity because people understand both the old way and the new way.